 Students prepare for working as a school psychologist by acquiring knowledge to:

-- Compare advantages and limitations of interventions at the school vis-à-vis mental health services;
+Compare advantages and limitations of interventions at the school vis-à-vis mental health services; and

 Students prepare for working as a school psychologist by learning skills to:

 Detect feelings of stress and anxiety at an early stage without making ‘false positive’ errors;

 Distinguish between general stress and anxiety, and specifically among test anxiety, performance anxiety, and social anxiety